Egypt crisis: Cairo quiet but tense as death toll rises

 Egyptians awoke to a frightening and uncertain future, the BBC's Bethany Bell reports from Cairo.

-Even after the state of emergency curfew on Thursday morning, there was very little traffic on the central streets and the bridges across the Nile, she says.'Serious blow'
+Even after the state of emergency curfew on Thursday morning, there was very little traffic on the central streets and the bridges across the Nile, she says.

 The BBC's Khaled Ezzelarab reported seeing at least 140 bodies wrapped in shrouds at Eman mosque close to the main protest camp at Rabaa al-Adawiya Square.